-- use the key methods and tools of the subject area and the skills associated with employment in the profession. - assess and communicate practice-orientated solutions to the company and users. - assess a concept's business potential based on, inter alia, trends, principles of sustainability, market analyses and business models as well as the relationship between price, quality, product and target group.
+- use the key methods and tools of the subject area and the skills associated with employment in the profession. - assess and communicate practice-orientated solutions to the company and users. - assess a concept's business potential based on, inter alia, trends, the green transition, market analyses and sustainable business models as well as the relationship between price, quality, product and target group.